 It’s no secret that youth players are being given more frequent opportunities by managers at the top six clubs, and while many of the senior players on show flattered to deceive, the youngsters stepped up to run the show.
 Scott McTominay, the scorer of the opening goal, was widely considered to be the man of the match among commentators and spectators after an impressive display in the centre of midfield.
 Although the Scotland international is only 22-years-old, his leadership qualities and maturity have resulted in calls for Solskjaer to build his Manchester United team around McTominay.

 From an Arsenal standpoint, there are reasons to be optimistic about the future following the displays of several emerging talents in their 1-1 draw to the 13-time Premier League winners.
 While Joe Willock and Reiss Nelson came off the bench, 18-year-old winger, Bukayo Sako, received plenty of praise for a performance in which he assisted Pierre-Emerick Aubameyang’s equalising goal.
 Although the overall contest lacked the same edge as those in previous years, the battle between Matteo Guendouzi and McTominay showed glimpses of what this fixture has historically been about.
 After a string of standout performances, the Frenchman received his first call-up to the national team squad at the start of September.
-With France being 7/2 with international football betting to win Euro 2020, the 20-year-old’s robust style of play may be crucial at deeper stages of the tournament.
+The 20-year-old’s robust style of play may be crucial at deeper stages of the tournament.

 Mixed Fortunes Regarding Short-Term Solutions